soluble-io/soluble-mediatools/docs/video-conversion-service.md

     echo $e->getMessage();

-} catch(
+} catch (

-    // The following 3 exeptions are linked to process
+    // The following 3 exceptions are linked to process
     // failure 'ffmpeg exit code != 0) and implements
     //
     // - `VE\ConversionProcessExceptionInterface`
     //        (* which extends Mediatools\Common\Exception\ProcessExceptionInterface)
     //
-    // in case you want to catch them all-in-once
+    // you can catch all them at once or separately:

       VE\ProcessFailedException
     | VE\ProcessSignaledException